 From folk tales about Chicken Little, who was hit on the head by an acorn and created mass hysteria by proclaiming that the sky was falling, to Al Gore’s 2008 emphatic declaration (because “science said so”) that the North Polar Ice Cap would be completely ice-free in five years, and we have been subjected to powers designed to bring about despair, self-loathing and demoralisation.

 Closer to our own day and we find ourselves taunted by the blood-soaked syphilitic spear of our amoral rulers, all pointed in our direction and threatening us with the impending wrath of mother nature.
 There are too many babies!
 Too many people!
-We’re all going to be cooked by CO2 (the effective ingredient in dry ice) or drowned by a rising sea (you would think this would impact coastal real estate prices, wouldn’t you?)
+We’re all going to be cooked by CO2 or killed by an invisible virus or drowned by a rising sea (you would think this would impact coastal real estate prices, wouldn’t you?)
 We’re all gonna die!

 Their fear is justified I suppose.
 Mother nature does have most of our major cities surrounded.
 This is why I advocate crazy-paving our entire landscape, complete with BBQ’s every 200 metres which could act as barricades and watchtowers should she suddenly attack.